-Want to make science fun in the kitchen for the holidays?
+Want to make science fun in the kitchen?

 This is perfect for teachers and homeschooling parents!